-The Resource Alliance has a commitment to work with social impact organisations of every size and type, fostering new kinds of collaborations, partnerships and alliances.
-With more than 30 years of experience in delivering training and knowledge sharing – and a network of expertise that spans the globe – we receive requests from organisations large and small for help with their resource mobilisation and fundraising needs.
+With more than 30 years of experience in knowledge sharing and delivering training – and with a network of expertise that spans the globe – the Resource Alliance receives requests from organisations large and small for help with their resource mobilisation and fundraising development needs.

 What this has achieved includes: